Redirect Checker

 Use Click ID Extractor to record the click ID or tracking parameter you plan to send back in the callback.

-Verify macros, payout fields, goal names, and encoding inside your tracker or Postback Builder before sending anything.
+Verify macros, payout fields, goal names, and encoding inside your tracker or Postback Builder before sending anything, and use Postback URL Checker if you want a separate validation pass.

 The same small toolkit is enough for reliable launch QA: Redirect Checker validates the click path, Click ID Extractor captures identifiers, UTM Builder keeps templates readable, Postback Tester fires the callback, and Facebook CAPI Tester helps when server-side ad platform events also need parity.